Does Medicare cover Zepbound for weight loss?

 How much does Zepbound cost with Medicare?

-The cost of Zepbound with Medicare can vary depending on whether it’s covered by your plan and which drug tier it’s listed on the formulary.
+The cost of Zepbound with Medicare can vary depending on whether your plan covers it and its drug tier on the formulary.

 If Zepbound is covered